 Allan Gray is paid a marketing and distribution fee by Orbis and charges no further fees.
-The underlying Orbis funds have their own fee structures.
+The underlying Orbis funds have their own fee structures, these can be found at www.orbis.com.

-Fund information on 31 December 2011
+Fund information on 29 February 2012

-Fund size: R5 082m Fund price: R17.98
+R5 219m Fund size: Fund price: R18.74